CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/introduction.md

 ## Sending the mailing

-You can now finally send your mailing.
+You can now send your mailing.
 Hit the **Send** button on the preview page to start the mailing.
 Your mailing will start sending immediately or be scheduled if you've chose to send it in the future.